-Our assessment included a review of the performance of the Scheme's lifestyles and investment funds (after all charges and transaction costs) in the context of their investment objectives.
-Over the 12 months to 31 March 2022:
+Our assessment included a review of the performance of the investment options (after all charges and transaction costs) against their investment objectives.
+No concerns arose from the performance review.
+In particular we note that over the 12 months to 31 March 2023 the Default has met its objective of gradually reducing volatility for members approaching retirement.